sotetsuk/pgx/CONTRIBUTING.md

 ## Install development dependencies

 We recomend you to prepare `virtualenv` or non-global Python environment.
-Run `make install-dev` and `make install-fmt` to install all development dependencies.
+Run `make install-dev` to install all development dependencies.

 ## Testing